 Before the birth

-- If you're planning to breastfeed, check out the Australian Breastfeeding Association's classes and resources.
+• If you're planning to breastfeed, check out the classes and resources on the Australian Breastfeeding Association website.

-- Use the Department of Health and Human Service's checklist of things to organise before the birth of your baby.
+• Use the checklist of things to organise before the birth of your baby, available on the Department of Health and Human Services website.

-- Start looking into childcare for your baby if you will need it.
+• Look into childcare for your baby if you need it.
 Childcare places are in high demand in our area.
+You can use our Childcare page to see what services are nearby.

-- Learn about postnatal depression and how it can affect you and your family.
+• Learn about postnatal depression and how it can affect you and your family on our Postnatal and Antenatal depression page

-- Learn about family violence.
+• Learn about family violence.
 Women are at greater risk of experiencing violence from their partner during pregnancy, as well as up to one month after the birth.
+You can find out more on our Family violence page.

-- Join the Boroondara Library Service to access books and online resources on pregnancy, parenting, health and learning.
-Contact our expert staff to get help finding what you need.
+• Join the Boroondara Library Service to access books and online resources on pregnancy, parenting, health and learning.
+Go to our Membership page to find out more, or you can contact our expert staff using our online Ask a librarian form for help finding what you need.

-Death of a baby: Miscarriage, stillbirth or neonatal death (death of a newborn infant) can be a shattering event for parents, their families and their community.
-Find support and advice for coping with the death of a baby.
+Death of a baby: Miscarriage, stillbirth or neonatal death (death of a newborn infant) can be a shattering event for parents, their families, and their community.
+You can find support and advice for coping on our Death of a baby page.

 After the birth

-- Update your free 'My Health, Learning and Development Record', better known as 'the green book'.
+• Update your free 'My Health, Learning and Development Record', better known as 'the green book', and find out about the Victorian Government's free MCH app on the Better Health Victoria website

-- If you're a first-time parent or carer you'll receive a Baby Bundle from the Victorian Government.
+• If you're a first-time parent or carer, you'll receive a Baby Bundle from the Victorian Government.
 It contains useful information, resources and products to support the health, development and wellbeing of babies.
+You can find out more about this on the Better Health Victoria website.

-- Use our immunisation calculator to see when your baby is due for their vaccinations and add those dates to your calendar.
+• Use our immunisation calculator tool to see when your baby is due for their vaccinations and add those dates to your calendar.

 Parenting resources